Inventory Management

 Estimated annual write-off as a percentage of total inventory value

 Take a product with a unit purchase price of $10.00.
-Here is what the true cost looks like once you add all components:
+Here is what the true cost looks like once all components are included:

-If you are pricing that product based on a $10 cost, your margins are 31% thinner than you think.
+If you are pricing that product on a $10 cost basis, your margins are 31 percent thinner than you think.
 If you are making inventory decisions based on a $10 cost, you are systematically underestimating the value of moving that product faster.

-This is not an edge case.
-On a $100,000 inventory position with a 30% true cost markup, you are carrying $30,000 in costs that most managers never see in a single line item.
-It is spread across rent, insurance, write-offs, and finance costs — invisible until you calculate it deliberately.
+On a $100,000 inventory position with a 30 percent true cost markup, you are carrying $30,000 in costs that most managers never see in a single line item.
+It is spread across rent, insurance, write-offs, and finance costs.

 Why Most Managers Never Calculate True Inventory Cost

 The honest answer is that most accounting systems are not set up to show it.
 Purchase price lives in the PO system.
 Freight lives in logistics.
 Warehousing lives in facilities.
 Insurance lives in finance.
-Obsolescence lives in write-offs at year end.
+Obsolescence lives in year-end write-offs.

 No single report pulls all six components together for a per-SKU true cost calculation.
-So most managers work with the number that is easiest to find — purchase price — and make every subsequent decision on incomplete data.
+So most managers work with purchase price and make every subsequent decision on incomplete data.

 The fix is not a new software system.
 It is a calculation you can run in a spreadsheet once a quarter.
-The Inventory Health Calculator does this automatically — enter your six cost components and it returns your true cost per unit and your carrying cost percentage.
+The Inventory Health Calculator does this automatically.

 How True Inventory Cost Changes Your Decisions